hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_13_Cloud_Integrations.md

 - Low latency (<10 ms on publish and receive)
 - Consumers share the work to read messages and scale horizontally

+SQS to decouple applications or integrate applications.

+Video processing example:

+- Requests goes to web server (Auto Scaling Group)
+- SQS Queue (decoupling)
+- Video processing workers (Auto Scaling Group)

+FIFO Queue: First In First Out, messages are processed in order, one by one.

+### SQS Hands On